Hotel Lobby, Ballroom, Lounge & Event Lighting

 Hotels often use PAR-style lighting fixtures in lobbies, bars, restaurants, ballrooms, meeting rooms, corridors, and feature areas.
 LED retrofit lamps provide a practical way to modernize those spaces without replacing the entire fixture layout.

-PAR56 LED Retrofit Lamps – often a strong fit for smaller feature areas, accent lighting, corridors, and more controlled hospitality lighting applications.
+Often a strong fit for smaller feature areas, accent lighting, corridors, and more controlled hospitality lighting applications.

-PAR64 LED Retrofit Lamps – ideal for larger public spaces, ballrooms, event areas, and higher ceilings where stronger output is needed.
+Ideal for larger public spaces, ballrooms, event areas, and higher ceilings where stronger output is needed.

-Color Temperature: Many hotel environments benefit from warm to neutral color temperatures between 3000K and 4000K.
+Many hotel environments benefit from warm to neutral color temperatures between 3000K and 4000K.

-Beam Angle: More focused beam angles can highlight architectural features and seating areas, while wider spreads can support more even ambient coverage.
+More focused beam angles can highlight architectural features and seating areas, while wider spreads can support more even ambient coverage.

-Dimming: Smooth dimming is important for hotels that need to shift from daytime brightness to a softer evening ambiance in public spaces.
+Smooth dimming is important for hotels that need to shift from daytime brightness to a softer evening ambiance in public spaces.

 Flexibility for Different Hotel Spaces